Shell Heaps and Graves

 Detail from Moorehead’s maps

 Another canard is the claim that indigenous people established villages only in the late seventeenth century by following European models or by squatting around European trading posts.
 People living on the Gulf of Maine were interacting with Basque, Breton, French, English, and Dutch fishermen, whalers, explorers, and fur traders for a hundred years prior to European settlement or attempts at colonization.
 Those early contact agents reported that in southern New England Indigenous farmers were already living in villages.
 They were descendants of agriculturalists in the Mississippi, Ohio, and Susquehanna valleys, and there is no reason they would not also have had agricultural villages wherever environmental conditions permitted.
-Arguments denying Native agency in civilization building are holdovers from an earlier epoch when archaeologists spurned low artifact-density New England shell heaps and simple graves for the monumental architectures and extravagant cultures of the Aztec, Maya, and Inca kingdoms of Central and South America.
+Arguments denying Native agency in civilization building are holdovers from an earlier epoch when archaeologists spurned low artifact-density New England shell heaps and simple graves in favor of the monumental architectures and extravagant cultures of the Aztec, Maya, and Inca kingdoms of Central and South America.

 The pre-Contact rise of year-round farming settlements in Essex County may have occurred through the following sequence of developments: